 #8 Summers Heat 50-SNC13I 1,500 Square Foot Insert

-This product is not only made in the United States from high-quality materials, but it is also capable of producing plenty of heat for the home.
+This product is not only made in the United States from high-quality materials, but it is also capable of producing plenty of heat for the home and it’s currently a pellet stove on sale.
 It has a fully-line firebox that allows the pellets to get the air it needs to get for a long clean burn.

 Another feature found on this product is a blower that helps to circulate the heat through the entire house.
-This highly efficient product is EPA certified and produces less emissions than other models that might not be certified.
 The front of this insert has a ceramic glass window in the front of its door that lets the homeowner watch the flames as it burns.

 #7 Englander Satin Black 2,000 Square Foot Insert